top of page

 • Worry about long-term durability

-In towns and cities across Tamil Nadu, aluminum modular kitchens are no longer seen as “new” or “experimental”.
+In towns and cities across Tamil Nadu, aluminum modular kitchens are no longer seen as “new” or “experimental.”
+They are seen as safe.
+Especially for:

 • Independent houses